DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 to act and to reassert traditional notions of territory.
-For example, early cyber-utopians such as John Perry Barlow, co-founder of the Electronic Frontier Foundation, envisioned cyberspace as a radical space where borders and states no longer mattered: “Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
+For example, early cyber-utopians such as John Perry Barlow, co-founder of the Electronic Frontier Foundation, envisioned cyberspace as a radical space where borders and states no longer mattered: 'Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
-You have no sovereignty where we gather.”[^03AshrafandAlvarezLeonLogicsandterritorialities_1] In cyberspace one could be something radically different and no longer be constrained by any of the perceived drawbacks of the physical world, such as physical appearance or geography.
+You have no sovereignty where we gather.'[^03AshrafandAlvarezLeonLogicsandterritorialities_1] In cyberspace one could be something radically different and no longer be constrained by any of the perceived drawbacks of the physical world, such as physical appearance or geography.